United Empire Loyalist: Resettlement

 The government settled some 3,500 Black Loyalists in Nova Scotia and New Brunswick, but they faced discrimination and the same inadequate support that all Loyalists experienced.
-Delays in making land grants, but mostly the willingness of the blacks to under-cut their fellow Loyalists and hire themselves out to the few available jobs at a lower wage aggravated racist tensions in Shelburne.
+Delays in making land grants, but mostly the fact that blacks were paid less than whites, and so held jobs whites might have worked, aggravated racist tensions in Shelburne.
 Mobs of white Loyalists attacked Black Loyalists in the Shelburne Riots in July 1784, Canada's first so-called "race" riot.
 The government was slow to survey the land of Black Loyalists (which meant they could not settle); it was also discriminatory in granting them smaller, poorer, and more remote lands than those of white settlers; not counting those Loyalists who were resettled in what would become Upper Canada, in general, or around the Bay of Quinte, in specific.
 This increased their difficulties in becoming established.
 The majority of Black Loyalists in Canada were refugees from the American South; they suffered from this discrimination and the harsh winters.

 When Great Britain set up the colony of Sierra Leone in Africa, nearly 1,300 Black Loyalists emigrated there in 1792 for the promise of self-government.
 And so 2,200 remained.
 The Black Loyalists that left established Freetown in Sierra Leone.
 Well into the 20th century, together with other early settlers from Jamaica and slaves liberated from illegal slave ships, and despite vicious attacks from the indigenous peoples that nearly ended the Maroon colony, they and their descendants dominated the culture, economy and government of Sierra Leone.

 Numerous Loyalists had been forced to abandon substantial amounts of property in the United States.
 Britain sought restoration or compensation for this lost property from the United States, which was a major issue during the negotiation of the Jay Treaty in 1795.
 Negotiations settled on the concept of the United States negotiators "advising" the U.S. Congress to provide restitution.
 For the British, this concept carried significant legal weight, far more than it did to the Americans; the U.S. Congress declined to accept the advice.